mrparchimowicz/ICS4U1/README.md

 # ICS4U1
-Course Files for ICS 4U1
+Course Files for ICS 4U1.
+The course is being reworked to place Object-Oriented Programming near the beginning of the course.

 # Lessons
 Unit by Unit files written for Java Lessons